 "I do think that some of the Buddhist insights about how the self is a fiction and ego can be a prison are really useful in telling us how we can get out of depression."

-Studies on meditation do actually show physical changes in the brains of people meditating, especially in depressed and anxious people.
+Studies on meditation do show physical changes in the brains of people meditating, especially in depressed and anxious people.
 So how does that relate to your environmental/psychosocial view of mental health?

 It’s important to understand that everything we do changes our brains.
-London taxi drivers have to memorise the map of London in order to pass ‘the knowledge’, a famously hard test, and if you look at brain scans of cab drivers the part of the brain that relates to spatial awareness is much larger than it would be in you or I. That doesn’t mean that being a London taxi driver is a brain disease.
+London taxi drivers have to memorise the map of London to pass ‘the knowledge’, a famously hard test, and if you look at brain scans of cab drivers the part of the brain that relates to spatial awareness is much more significant than it would be in you or I. That doesn’t mean that being a London taxi driver is a brain disease.
 Neuroplasticity is the tendency of the brain to change over time based on experience, and that’s an essential part of being a living human being.
 The fact that the brains of depressed and anxious people look different doesn’t mean that their brains are inherently different it just means that their brains have been used differently.
-That’s very different to talking about a chemical imbalance, for which there is no evidence.
+That’s very different from talking about a chemical imbalance, for which there is no evidence.

 There’s something called ‘synaptic pruning’, and the best way to explain it is if you take a baby and put it in complete darkness for an extended period of time it will go blind because the brain will shed the synapses related to sight.
 In a similar way, if you are consistently unhappy for a long period of time your brain will shed some of the synapses that might give some relief.
 That means you need more love, compassion and support to be able to get out of the depression.